inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

 [Slide 3](docs/LinkedDataOverview/LinkedDataSlidedeckImagenkedDataSlidedeckImage/Slide3-GraphMotifEverywhere.png)

-Well, what I DON'T mean is line graphs, or pie charts, or histograms - not ANY of those types of graph.
+Well, what I DON'T mean is line graphs, or pie charts, or histograms - not ANY of those types of graph, which are really just CHARTS.

 Instead I just mean the EXTREMELY familiar "CIRCLES WITH LINES LINKING THEM TOGETHER" type of graph - or, in other words, a 'NETWORK', or a 'WEB'!

-Now this image, or motif, of "CIRCLES AND LINES LINKING THEM" is becoming more and more ubiquitous today, as I'd hope you'd all agree - and, I'd argue, for VERY good reason.
+Now this image, or motif, of "CIRCLES AND LINES LINKING THEM" is becoming more and more ubiquitous today, as I'd hope you'd all agree - and, I'd argue, for VERY good reasons.

-In the bottom right here, we show a simple IMAGE search, JUST for the single word 'NETWORK', and we see that motif in every image.
-But the even bigger image to the left is a search for the single word "TECHNOLOGY", which I think shows just how ubiquitous this image of "CIRCLES WITH LINES LINKING THEM" has become in modern life - I mean, it's literally everywhere now, right?
+Now, in the bottom right here, we show a simple IMAGE search, JUST for the single word 'NETWORK', and we see that motif in every image.
+But the even bigger image to the left is a search for the single word "TECHNOLOGY", which I think begins to show just how ubiquitous this notion of "CIRCLES WITH LINES LINKING THEM" has become in modern life - I mean, it's literally everywhere now, right?

-And I believe that the main REASON for this is simply because EVERYONE (and I mean corporations, governments, and individuals alike) are becoming INCREASINGLY aware that everything is, and always has been, INHERENTLY inter-connected and inter-linked.
+And I believe that the main REASON for this is simply because EVERYONE (and I mean corporations, governments, and INDIVIDUALS alike) are becoming INCREASINGLY aware that everything is, and always has been, INHERENTLY inter-connected and inter-linked.